Name: Aen Aeswalt

 “In regards to the young Mister Aeswalt, only a man like Rayda could find a place for him to be of use.”

-At that, Aen alerted his shocked but overjoyed parents at the decision, and he set out to Reinen with Order at the end of the warm season to Reinen, which was just as warm, but was tightly packed under the Planar Sphere’s warming embrace.
+At that, Aen alerted his shocked but overjoyed parents at the decision, and he set out to Reinen with Order at the end of the warm season to the even warmer North provided by Reinen.

 The rest, historians might say, is history.